Envisalink

 Envisalink boards have no way to tell us which zones are actually in use, so each zone must be configured in Home Assistant.
 Zone numbers correspond to the zone numbers configured on your alarm system and must be in the range of 1 to 64.
 For each zone, at least a name must be given.
 For more information about the visual representation of a zone, take a look at the binary sensor documentation.
 Note: If no zones are specified, Home Assistant will not load any binary_sensor integrations.

-The following services are supported by Envisalink and can be used to script or automate the alarm.
+The following actions are supported by Envisalink and can be used to script or automate the alarm.

 Attributes